debops-contrib/ansible-fuse/README.md

 More information about `debops-contrib.fuse` can be found in the [official debops-contrib.fuse documentation](https://debops-contrib.readthedocs.io/en/latest/ansible/roles/ansible-fuse/docs/).

+## Contributing

+Please note that this repository is not the upstream repository where changes should be contributed to.
+Head over to https://github.com/debops/debops where you can find the contents of this repo and where changes are welcome.

 ### Are you using this as a standalone role without DebOps?